adamelliotfields/gradio-diffusion/usage.md

 #### ToMe

-[Token merging](https://arxiv.org/abs/2303.17604) (Bolya & Hoffman 2023) reduces the number of tokens processed by the model.
+[Token merging](https://github.com/dbolya/tomesd) (Bolya & Hoffman 2023) reduces the number of tokens processed by the model.
 Set `Ratio` to the desired reduction factor.
 ToMe's impact is more noticeable on larger images.

 #### Tiny VAE

 Enable [madebyollin/taesd](https://github.com/madebyollin/taesd) for almost instant latent decoding with a minor loss in detail.
 Useful for development.

-#### Clip Skip

-When enabled, the last CLIP layer is skipped.
-This _can_ improve image quality with anime models.

 #### Prompt Truncation